 LISMORE.-The services last Lord's day, though disturbed by rain, were well attended.
 We are rejoiced to see many strangers attending the gospel meetings.
 We trust they will carry away the living truth.
 Our postponed Bible School picnic was held on Wednesday, at Albert Park.
 A goodly number of children attended, though many were yet suffering from measles.
 A happy day was spent in games, and rowing on the river.
 Bro.
-Saunders has intimated his willingness to remain until the end of January.
+Saunders has intimated his willingthough many were yet suffering from measles.
+A happy day was spent in games, and rowing on the river.
+Bro, Saunders has intimated his willingness to remain until the end of January.
 We are grateful for the forbearance of the North Sydney brethren in this matter.
-Many of our brethren are leaving for the seaside for the holidays.
-Much sympathy is felt for Bro.
+Many of our brethren are leaving for the seaside for the holidays, Much sympathy is felt for Bro.
 Furlonger in the heavy trial through which he is passing, and our prayers ascend that the sick ones may be restored speedily.

 PADDINGTON.-We are pleased to report that our services to-day have all been good.
-Our H.M. offering exceeded the amount allotted to us, being £6/14/5.
+Our H.M. offering exceeded the amount allotted to us, being 16/14/5.
 The gospel service was well attended.-Two confessions.-A.E.I.